Teen Resume Examples, Templates, & Guide

 Do you need a resume for your first job as a teen?

-How do I write a teenager resume with no work experience?
+How does a 14-year-old write a resume with no experience?

 Should I include my GPA on my teen resume?